flusio/Flus/docs/production.md

 `SMTP_FROM` with an address corresponding to your domain.
 The other lines can be commented or deleted.
 This is not recommended though.

-The final `SEED` variable can be deleted and is not used in production.

 ## Set files permissions

 You should set the owner of the files to the user that runs Nginx.
 This is